 These tests should be performed wearing trainers.

-On the single leg hops it is important the hips remain stable on landing - if not then single leg plyometric work should be avoided until hip stability can be maintained.
+On the single-leg hops, the hips must remain stable on landing - if not then single leg plyometric work should be avoided until hip stability can be maintained.

 This test is suitable for pubescent male and female athletes.